kmaull-ucar/soars23-compute-workshop/_sources/tools.md

 There are a number of research discover tools that you may have access to on your campus, but here are some that do not require subscriptions (to search):

-* [SemanticScholar](https://semanticscholar.org): exceptional tool for modern discovery tactics
+* [**SemanticScholar**](https://semanticscholar.org): exceptional tool for modern discovery tactics
-* [Dimensions.ai](https://dimensions.ai): excellent tool for additional discovery; many additional features for discovering domain research
+* [**Dimensions.ai**](https://dimensions.ai): excellent tool for additional discovery; many additional features for discovering domain research
-* GoogleScholar: classic tool, but has poor integration with DOI importation and can provide spurious results; often useful for finding author PDFs when publisher version is paywalled
+* **GoogleScholar**: classic tool, but has poor integration with DOI importation and can provide spurious results; often useful for finding author PDFs when publisher version is paywalled

 ## Citation and Bibliographic Management